btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 ### How to remotely connect to my BTCPay full node?

-If you're using an external wallet which allows BTC-P2P connection, you can easily connect it to your BTCPay full node.
+If you're using an external wallet which allows BTC-P2P connection, you can easily connect it to your BTCPay Server full node.
 By doing this, you avoid leaking information to third-party servers and are solely relying on your own full node.
 To connect to a compatible BTC-P2P wallet, go to **Server Settings > Services > Full node P2P** Reveal the QR code and scan it with a BTC-P2P compatible wallet, or input it by copy-pasting it.

 ![BTC-P2P](../img/BTC-P2P.png)